nginx/unit-docs/source/configuration.rst

         relative to this value.

     * - :samp:`index`
-      - Filename appended to any URI paths ending with a slash; applies if :samp:`script` is omitted.
+      - Filename added to any URI paths that point to directories; applies if :samp:`script` is omitted.

         The default is :samp:`index.php`.